 The rule is not exact.
-Many people can hold their breath longer than three minutes.
-The shelter rule has a lot of variance based on your environmental conditions.
+Many people can hold their breath for longer than three minutes.
+The shelter rule has a lot of variances based on your environmental conditions.
 We’ll go over each rule’s accuracy in the specific sections below.

 How Long Can You Survive Without Air?

 You can’t make it very long without air.
 Oxygen is the key ingredient that we inhale, circulate through our bloodstream, and is used to power our cells.
 Because it is so important to our function and survival, it is important when you learn first aid.
 One of the first things you learn in CPR is the ABC priorities:

 - Airway – Check to see if anything is blocking air from getting into the lungs, like the tongue or a foreign object.

 - Breathing – Check for signs of breathing: look for chest rising, listen for breathing noises, and feel for breath movement.